-The method of accessing the bookmarks side bar varies according to the device you are using.
-The most common device methods can be found in the appendices with screenshots if you need guidance on how to do this.
-If your device is not shown there then please refer to your own device documentation.
+The method of accessing the bookmarks side bar varies according to the device and pdf reader you are using.
+The most common methods can be found in Appendix D with screenshots if you need guidance on how to do this.
+If your device/reader is not shown there then please refer to your own device documentation.